perduejd/Lab-5/README.md

 - **Resolution:** Checked the API endpoint URL and verified it.
 Also, verified the API documentation to ensure correct usage of endpoints.
                   Found out that the issue was due to incorrect headers; added "User-Agent" header to the HTTP requests, and the issue was resolved.

-### Issue 2: Invalid Joke ID Handling
+### Issue 2: Invalid Joke Keyword Handling

 #### Steps Taken:
-- **Issue Description:** The application was crashing when an invalid joke ID was entered.
+- **Issue Description:** The application was crashing when an invalid joke keyword was entered.
-- **Resolution:** Implemented try-catch blocks in the `GetJokeByIdAsync` method to handle `HttpRequestException` and `JsonException` appropriately.
+- **Resolution:** Implemented try-catch blocks in the `SearchJokesAsync` method to handle `HttpRequestException` and `JsonException` appropriately.
-                  Displayed a user-friendly error message to the user when an invalid joke ID was entered, preventing application crashes.
+                  Displayed a user-friendly error message to the user when an invalid joke keyword was entered, preventing application crashes.

 ### Issue 3: API Rate Limiting